Kernix13/markdown-cheatsheet/README.md

 \ to escape most of the characters above, as in...
 \* escape asterisk,
 \| escape pipe, etc...
-" for titles to links
+" for titles in links and images
 ````

 **NOTE**: Some of the symbols have different effects when used in _Math Expressions_.
 See that section for information on those.